 Q: Is Brightline paying to lease the land?

 A: Yes.
-Brightline is responsible for all expenses, maintenance, any taxes on improvements, and insurance for the garage and train station.
+Brightline is responsible for all operations costs, maintenance expenses, any taxes on improvements, and insurance for the garage and train station.
 Those considerable expenses are far more than the nominal rent that some people have stated.
-To state that the rent of $1 per year would be a misstatement of the actual costs, which sum is not known.
+To state that the rent of $1 per year would be a misstatement of the actual costs, which sum is not known but are estimated in the multiple hundreds of thousands of dollars per year.
 The critical point is that Brightline is incurring them, not the city.
 The city will share in profits from the garage with Brightline.

 Q: What value will Brightline provide?

 A: A great deal, no matter how you measure it.
 First, they are expected to put in at least twice the infrastructure costs that the city would (at least $25 million).
-Second, their economic impact study, which was reviewed by an independent professional estimated many millions in net economic benefit to the city.
+Second, an economic impact study estimated many millions in net economic benefit to the city.
 Third, and most, the value of being included in a major transportation network has other major benefits difficult to measure – such as in West Palm Beach, where it revitalized a surrounding area with new restaurants, cafes, and stores.
 Major employers and other mayors have talked of benefits for their local economies.

 Please note that there’s a lot of misinformation circulating.
 Brightline’s original proposal from months ago has changed after the City Council has pushed and pushed again to find an even better solution for residents.
 In response, Brightline has dramatically reduced its wish list and worked to respond to the City’s concerns.